 - To prevent thermal decomposition of the hydraulic oil the drive unit is equipped with a direct (screwed-on drive unit) or indirect (e.g. cooling channels in the clamping plate) water cooling.
-It must be ensured that the backflow temperature of the water does not exceed 85 °C. - The system must only be heated when the mould cooling is switched on. - The hydraulic pressure must be limited to 50 bar.
+It must be ensured that the backflow temperature of the water does not exceed 85 °C. - The system must only be heated when the mould cooling is switched on. - Hydraulic pressure: see chapter "3.3 Hydraulic / pneumatic specifications (drive units)".